clhain/sandbox/docs/installation/quick-start.md

 argocd app get sandbox-apps
 ```

-When complete you should see a list that looks approximately like this (where all items are Synced/Healthy):
+When complete you should see a list that looks like this (all items are Synced and Healthy/blank):

 ```text
 GROUP        KIND         NAMESPACE    NAME                      STATUS  HEALTH   HOOK  MESSAGE